Prem Reddy, MD, FACC, FCCP

 Dr. Prem Reddy completed his residency training in Internal Medicine and Cardiovascular Disease at the Down State Medical Center, S.U.N.Y. in Brooklyn, New York.
 In 1981, he moved to California and established his medical practice in the High Desert area of Southern California.
 Dr. Reddy is double Board-Certified in Internal Medicine and Cardiology.
 He was awarded the honor of becoming a Fellow of the American College of Cardiology ("FACC") and a Fellow of the American College of Chest Physicians ("FCCP").
 During his 25 years of practice in the High Desert, he was committed to the service of his patients and performed more than 5,000 cardiac procedures, including coronary angiography and angioplasty and permanent pacemaker implantations.

-In 2015, he was named one of the "50 Most Influential Physician Executives" in Health Care by Modern Healthcare magazine.
-This was the fifth time in seven years he received this recognition.
-He was also named one of the "25 Top Minority Executives" in the nation in 2014 by Modern Healthcare magazine, for the third time.
+In 2016, he was named one of the "50 Most Influential Physician Executives" in Health Care by Modern Healthcare magazine.
+This was the eighth time he received this recognition.
+He was also named one of the "25 Top Minority Executives" in the nation in 2016 by Modern Healthcare magazine, for the fourth time.

 In 1994, Dr. Reddy built from the ground up an 83-bed acute care hospital, Desert Valley Hospital, (now expanded to 148 beds) in Victorville, California.
 Desert Valley Hospital received coveted accreditation with "commendation" in its first year of operation for the high quality of its services and continues to lead all hospitals in the area with the highest survey scores.